-Violation of the disclosure regulation in the secondary market (FIEA)
+(1) Violation of the disclosure regulation in the secondary market (FIEA)

 This relates to the submission of annual securities reports, quarterly securities reports, semi-annual securities reports, or extraordinary reports containing false information on important matters.

-- (2) Payment of illegal dividends (Companies Act) - (3) Aggravated breach of trust (Companies Act)
+(3) Aggravated breach of trust (Companies Act)

-This relates to situations in which directors or other officers commit acts in breach of that person's duties and causes financial damages to the company for the purpose of promoting that person's own interests or the interests of a third party or inflicting damage on the stock company.
+This relates to situations in which directors or other officers commit acts in breach of that person's duties and cause financial damages to the company for the purpose of promoting that person's own interests or the interests of a third party or inflicting damage on the stock company.